Sam9875/Egocentric-VIsion-/(Understanding_Code)README.txt

 4. EgoVLP + VSLBase
 5. EgoVLP + VSLNet
 6. EgoVLP + GloVe

-**Note:** Although these six scripts may appear similar, they differ in configuration, models used, and feature inputs.
+(The scripts are there in the respective folders ) **Note:** Although these six scripts may appear similar, they differ in configuration, models used, and feature inputs.
 They also correspond to the **first two project steps** (before the extension and baseline comparisons).
 > Some scripts save output files at the end (e.g., predictions and scores), while others don’t — **but all results are best understood by reading the final project report**, where everything is clearly described and compared.